AdobeDocs/commerce-operations.en/help/_includes/config-update-prod-system.md

 **To update the production system**:

-1. Log in to your production system as, or switch to, the file system owner.
+1. Log in to the production system as the file system owner.
 1. Change to the application root and enable maintenance mode.

    ```bash